7up Logo

 7up Logo 1931

 The logo becomes more concise, retaining only the name.
 However, the idea of cheerfulness, sobriety, and good mood is still the key idea.
-This time, it is indicated by the inscription itself, which rises from the bottom to the top along with the surrounding air bubbles.
+This time, it is indicated by the inscription, which rises from the bottom to the top along with the surrounding air bubbles.
 The idea of “buoyancy” is also demonstrated by the word “up,” which has broken away from its stand and is floating upwards.
-The entire inscription is tilted obliquely upwards, complementing the message of the movement.
+The entire inscription is tilted obliquely upwards, complementing the movement’s message.
 At the same time, the user watches the composition rise slightly from below.
-The emblem urges him to grasp the drink and float up to the surface with it.
-The idea of getting rid of depression during the global recession came to mind.
+The emblem urges him to grasp the drink and float to the surface.
+The idea of eliminating depression during the global recession came to mind.
 And sales of sodas with this logo quickly went up.

 1939 – 1969